Current Postgraduate Research

 Research interests: Fifth and fourth century Athens; Athenian interests in the northern Aegean; The Peloponnesian War; Athenian democracy.

-Supervisors: Dr Alastair Blanshard, Prof. Peter Wilson
+Supervisors: Prof Alastair Blanshard, Prof Peter Wilson

 Mary Jane Cuyler